Feeds:

 Please get the word out about my brothers plight.
 He needs a heart transplant.
 Healthcare red tape.
 Please help save #Eric

 Their story is profoundly American.
-Only in the United States do we develop the rapid technology needed for the De La Cruz’s triumphant and inspirational campaign, but also the unacceptable healthcare system leading to their heartbreak.
+Only in the United States of 2009 could we develop the rapid technology needed for the De La Cruz’s triumphant and inspirational campaign, but also the healthcare system leading to their heartbreak.

 Eric’s sister Veronica De La Cruz built a humanitarian Twitter community for Eric’s heart with some of the strongest bonds I have seen in a live or online campaign.
 Supporters experienced in real time each blockade the De La Cruz family faced.
 Despite the crisis, her continual dignity and love for her brother reminded many how to love.
 Eric pushed on.

 It began when Eric was 22 years old, in school part time and working entry level.
-These rarely offer health insurance or pay that can cover premiums.
-He was one of the 30% of our millenial generation without insurance.
+These positions rarely offered health insurance or pay that can cover premiums.
+At the time, he was one of the 30% of our millenial generation without insurance.
 He was healthy, played hockey.
 He then grew fatigued and was diagnosed with severe dilated cardiomyopathy.

 sarah_eric